Accessing Your Flow State for Health and Well-Being

 Prompts for Accessing Flow State:

-In reflecting back on the healing journey, I've considered a few therapeutic prompts to help guide me and my mindfulness clients into fuller emotional integration through accessing flow state therapy, whether that be through expressive journaling, verbal processing, art therapy collaging, creative expression drawing, therapeutic painting, music therapy, mindful hiking, or some other form of movement therapy, choose the healing medium that you're naturally drawn to most, that will propel you into your unique flow state experience.
-Don't self-judge or edit, just engage in creative healing.
-Sometimes the deeper meaning of it all comes later.
-Here are some therapeutic prompts to get you started before jumping into whatever healing activity feels most alive for you.
+In reflecting back on the season, I’ve considered a few prompts to help guide me and my clients into fuller integration through accessing flow state, whether that be through journaling, speaking aloud, collaging, drawing, painting, music, hiking, or some other form of movement, choose the medium that you’re naturally drawn to most, that will propel you into your unique flow state.
+Don’t second guess or edit, just do.
+Sometimes the meaning of it all comes later.
+Here are some prompts to get you started before jumping into whatever activity feels most alive for you.

 What did you learn over this past season?
 This includes what you learned about yourself, what you learned about others, and what you learned about humanity as a whole.
 Apply it where you see fit.